ProjectBethesda/ProjectBethesda-ResearchClassificationModel/Methods.md

 **Step 3: Configure Two Class Decision Tree**

 * Drag in a Two Class Decision Tree into the experiment and connect it to the One vs All module
-* Set the properties of the Two Class Decison Tree to the following empirically chosen values:
+* Set the properties of the Two Class Decision Tree to the following empirically chosen values:
   - Max of 32 Leaves Per a Tree
   - Min of 50 instances per a Leaf
   - Learning Rate of 0.2